What Is Breast Cancer Screening and Why Does It Matter?

 Screening methods include 2D digital mammography, 3D mammography (tomosynthesis), breast MRI, breast ultrasound, and clinical breast examination.
 3D mammography improves cancer detection by 20-40% compared to 2D alone and reduces callback rates.
 Breast MRI is reserved for high-risk women due to its high sensitivity but lower specificity.

 Digital breast tomosynthesis (3D mammography) has become the standard of care, detecting 20-40% more invasive cancers compared to conventional 2D mammography while reducing false-positive callbacks by 15-40%.
 During tomosynthesis, the X-ray tube moves in an arc over the breast, creating thin-slice images that can be reconstructed into a 3D representation.
-This is particularly beneficial for women with dense breast tissue, where overlapping tissue can obscure cancers on 2D imaging.
+This is particularly beneficial for women with dense breast tissue.

 Supplemental screening for women with dense breasts is an evolving area.
-The DENSE trial demonstrated that supplemental breast MRI screening in women with extremely dense breasts detected 16.5 cancers per 1,000 women screened versus 5.4 with mammography alone, significantly reducing interval cancers.
+The DENSE trial demonstrated that supplemental breast MRI screening in women with extremely dense breasts detected 16.5 cancers per 1,000 women screened versus 5.4 with mammography alone.
 Breast ultrasound is an alternative supplemental screening tool with lower sensitivity than MRI but greater accessibility and lower cost.
-Many states now mandate that women be notified of their breast density and informed about supplemental screening options.

 The DENSE trial demonstrated supplemental breast MRI detected 16.5 cancers per 1,000 in women with extremely dense breasts